How Service Dogs For Depression Can Help People

 Service dogs may help you tackle the day.
 They can encourage structure and responsibility because having a pet to care for can help you remember to complete tasks and get out of bed.
 Having to feed your service animal, take them on walks, and ensure they get enough water might motivate you to do the same for yourself.
 If you train your service dog to do new tasks for your disability, it might provide you with a fun routine to keep you motivated and inspired.

-Reducing anxiety and stress
+Reduced anxiety and stress

 A service dog can increase your happiness and help you feel less alone.
 This connection may increase your confidence and decrease symptoms of mental health conditions as you find joy in your service pet.
 Trained service dogs may also be able to warn you when they sense your heart rate rising, which may prompt you to practice a coping skill before an anxiety attack associated with depression.

-Getting a service dog for yourself
+Considerations for getting a service dog yourself

 If you want to get a service dog or a psychiatric service animal for yourself, there are a few things to keep in mind.